OneFineDev/obsidian-go/projectTypes/API/Rate Limiting.md

 If you’re using HAProxy or Nginx as a load balancer or reverse proxy, both of these have built-in functionality for rate limiting that it would probably be sensible to use.
 Alternatively, you could use a fast database like Redis to maintain a request count for clients, running on a server which all your application servers can communicate with.

 ## Rate limiter config
+Env vars to configure Enabled, Max Reqs and Burst